Perform roll out operations for GKE Inference Gateway

 Figure: Node update roll out process

-To perform a node update roll out, perform the following steps:
+To perform a node update roll out, follow these steps:

 1. Save the following sample manifest as routes-to-llm.yaml: